Uninett/Argus/docs/integrations/index.rst

 * A single ticket system is hooked up via a plugin.
 It is installed (via pip) to the same path as argus.
 All ticket system plugins are configured via the settings file, see :ref:`site-specific-settings`.

+For other, more involved ways to customize Argus, see :ref:`customization`.

 .. toctree::
    glue-services/index